mikegcoleman/hybrid-workshop/pwd_readme.md

 1. Click the name of your Windows host in PWD to switch your web console.
 2
-2. Use Image2Docker's `ConvertTo-Dockerfile` command to create a dockerfile from the VHD.
+2. Use the [Image2Docker](https://github.com/docker/communitytools-image2docker-win) `ConvertTo-Dockerfile` command to create a dockerfile from the VHD.

 	Copy and paste the command below into your Windows console window.